 We celebrate the birth of Jesus Christ, Prince of Peace, with profound awareness of the joys and sorrows in our world.
 The birth of Christ brings us hope as a Christian community.

 This year we celebrate EMU's Centennial and our Christmas online greeting features the familiar "Carol of Bells" tune in an original arrangement by music major Earnest Kiah '21 of Portsmouth, Virginia.
 Other performers are Matej Gligorevic '19, lead guitar, Bruce Cypress '19, percussion.

 In a season filled with words and activity we invite you to take a few moments to still your mind and soul and reflect on the advent themes of hope, peace, love and joy.

 We invite you to support peace studies at EMU this season.
-EMU now awards about $10 million per year in institutional aid to students needing financial assistance.
-Help us nurture and develop nurture future eaders as they prepare to be a peaceful presence among God’s people in all parts of the world.
+Help us nurture and develop nurture future leaders as they prepare to be a peaceful presence among God’s people in all parts of the world.

 In this unique educational history, Donald B. Kraybill ‘67 traces the sociocultural transformation of EMU from a fledgling separatist school founded by white, rural, Germanic Mennonites into a world-engaged institution populated by many faith traditions, cultures and nationalities.

 Kraybill was commissioned in 2011 to write the fresh history, a project he began in 2012 and completed after six years, working full time throughout 2015 and 2016.